ddnexus/pagy/docs/api/frontend.md

 #### Pagy::Frontend::I18N.load(file:..., language:'en')

+This method has no effect if the `i18n` extra is used.

-This method allows to load a built-in language (different than the default 'en') and/or a custom dictionary file, different from `Pagy.root.join('locales', 'pagy.yml')`.
-If the `i18n` extra is used it has no effect.
+It allows to load a built-in language (different than the default 'en') and/or a custom dictionary file, different from `Pagy.root.join('locales', 'pagy.yml')`.
 It is tipically used in the Pagy initializer file _(see [Configuration](../how-to.md#global-configuration))_.
 For example:

 ```ruby
 # this would load the Italian variant of the built-in dictionary